Jops-Garcia/Electron/Recorder/README.md

-Simple audio recorder using Electron
+Simple audio recorder using Electron.